Source Print Discuss

 2. Decode the Base64-encoded username and password from the header.

-3. Validate the credentials against the predefined username and password stored in the server configuration.
+3. Validate the credentials against the predefined username and hashed password stored in the configuration.

 4. Allow access to the endpoint for valid credentials or reject the request with an appropriate error message for invalid or missing credentials.